North Texas Quilt Festival at Original Sewing & Quilt Expo in Dallas

 Prizes

-Top prizes include $1,000 for Best in Show, two $700 Merit Quilted awards, five $300 awards: Judges Choice awards, and Viewer's Choice, twenty-four $200 awards for first place in each category and twenty-four $50 second place awards, an honorable mention ribbon and Expo Director's choice ribbon.
+Top prizes include $1,000 for Best in Show, two $700 Merit Quilted awards, $300 awards: Judges' Choices, Viewer's Choice, and Hand Quilting, Cash awards and ribbons for first and second place in each category, honorable mention ribbons, and the Director's Choice ribbons.

 Judges